The Geopolitics of Central Europe CEES5061

 - Typically Offered: Semester 2

-This course provides students with the opportunity to examine key geopolitical developments in Central Europe.
-The course will review contemporary conceptualisations of Central Europe, examine regional political cooperation, European and Transatlantic integration, new emerging security challenges and national foreign policy development.
+This course is designed to appeal to students interested in the politics and international relations of Central Europe.
+It will provide students with the opportunity to engage critical geopolitical theory as a lens to study contemporary conceptualisations of Central Europe and reflect upon the wide-ranging geopolitical challenges that influence regional political cooperation, European and transatlantic integration, new emerging security challenges and national foreign policy development.

 Requirements of Entry